Major Trends in Modern Jewish Philosophy

 In the Enlightenment and its aftermath, tensions between Reason and Revelation, or between Philosophy and Tradition became acute.
 Jewish thinkers, like their Christian contemporaries, engaged in criticism of their religion.
 Some abandoned their faith; others attempted to create a synthesis between faith and reason.
 Spinoza, for example laid the foundation for biblical criticism, and Mendelssohn argued for the separation of church and state, each with its own area of responsibilities.
 The tensions brought on by modernity with its supposedly self-contained character continue to play a role in the writings of Jewish philosophers today.

-In this course we will discuss four modern Jewish philosophers struggling to do justice to both their Jewish heritage and the demands of reason: Spinoza, Mendelssohn, Cohen and Benjamin.
+In this course we will discuss six modern Jewish philosophers struggling to do justice to both their Jewish heritage and the demands of reason: Leo Baeck, Rosenzweig, Benjamin, Fromm, Hartmann, Levinas.

-This course aims to provide an introduction to the main issues and topics in modern Jewish philosophy through an in depth focus on four thinkers.
+This course aims to provide an introduction to the main issues and topics in modern Jewish philosophy through an in depth focus on six thinkers.

 Students will improve their capacity for reading primary philosophical and theological texts.